Ratan Singh Bhangu

-Akali Ratan Singh Bhangu Nihang was a Sikh historian and Nihang who wrote about the Sikhs' struggles and rise to power in North India, in his book Prachin Panth Prakash.
+Ratan Singh Bhangu (ca.1785 – 10 February 1846) was a Sikh historian and Nihang who wrote about the Sikhs' struggles and rise to power in North India, in his book Prachin Panth Prakash.
 This work describes how the Sikh people came to dominate Punjab in the 1700s and remains one of the few historical accounts of the era.

 Life

+Rattan Singh was likely born in 1785 and passed in 1846.
+According to G. S. Mann, it is more likely that Rattan Singh was born " in the middle years of the third quarter of the eighteenth century".

-Bhangu was born in the late 1700s, but the exact date is unknown.
-His grandfather, Sardar Mehtab Singh Mirankotia, was a famous Sikh warrior who helped save the Golden Temple from marauders.
+His grandfather, Mehtab Singh Bhangu, was a famous Sikh warrior who assassinated Massa Ranghar for defiling the Darbar Sahib (Golden Temple) in Amritsar.
 He began his work as a historian in 1809, and died in 1846 at the Battle of Sobraon.
+Rattan Singh's father, Rai Singh (d.
+1810), had married the daughter of Sham Singh (d.
+1739), who was the founder of Karor Singhnia Misal.
+Rattan Singh was one of four sons born to the couple, with Rattan being the third-born son.